 The Importance of Website Backups

 You never know when a hard drive could fail, files become corrupt, or your site becomes a victim of a security breach.
-If you don’t have a reliable backup ready, the costs could be huge and more importantly, the loss could be detrimental to your business.
+If you don’t have a reliable backup ready, the damage could be huge in terms of time and money, the loss could be detrimental to your business.